fybrik/fybrik/pkg/adminconfig/soft_policies.md

 Policies are written in rego files.
 Each file declares a package `adminconfig`.

-Rules are written in the following syntax: `optimize[{"decision": decision}]` where
+Rules are written in the following syntax: `optimize[decision}]` where

-`decision` is a JSON object that includes a `DecisionPolicy` and a list of `OptimizeDecision` objects defined above.
+`decision` is a JSON object that includes a `DecisionPolicy` and a list of `AttributeOptimization` objects defined above.

 ```
 {